No more free rides: PNC Arts Center shuttle axed, fans scramble

 HOLMDEL — Things are about to change for commuters at a popular concert and event venue in Monmouth County this season, and cost them a bit more money.

-If you normally take the free NJ Transit shuttle from the Aberdeen/Matawan train station to the PNC Bank Arts Center, you’re out of luck.
+If you normally take the free shuttle from the Aberdeen/Matawan train station to the PNC Bank Arts Center, you’re out of luck.

+It has been permanently discontinued by the arts center.
+It is not operated by NJ Transit.

 ALSO READ: Beloved zoo bear succumbs to cancer after brief hospice care